syncfusion-content/maui-docs/MAUI/RadialGauge/shape-pointer.md

 ## Shape pointer overlay

-The shape pointer overlay rendered around the shape when the shape pointer is dragged.
-When [`IsInteractive`]() property of pointer is set as true and while dragging the marker, the overlay will come around the marker pointer.
+The shape pointer overlay is rendered around the shape when the shape pointer is dragged.
+When [`IsInteractive`]() property of pointer is set to true and the marker is dragged, the overlay will come around the marker pointer.

 {% tabs %}